 - The first USA FDA trial of Lasik began in 1989.

-- Since Lasik began, the laser technology has improved dramatically.
-Today’s lasers are quicker and more precise giving a safer and more accurate visual correction.
+- Since Lasik began, laser technology has improved dramatically.
+Today’s lasers are quicker and more precise giving a safer and more accurate vision correction.

 - Recent developments in laser eye surgery include both Intralase and wavefront laser eye surgery.
 Both these developments result in an improvement in both the safety and accuracy of the procedure.